swapnil-gawali/Android-Study-Material/01-Java-Basics.md

 ### Comparable Interface

-Comparable interface used to compare two objects.
+The Comparable interface is used to compare an object of the same class with an instance of that class.
+For that we need to implement `Comparable<T>` interface and specify object type to it.

 ```java
 public class User implements Comparable<User> {